 If your cat is not neutered we recommend you get this done as they breed constantly and there are millions of unwanted kittens and cats in England’s rescues alone and on the streets.
 Also if your cat is being aggressive or toileting in places it shouldn’t this could be down to a medical problem or stress-related problem and will need to be looked at by a vet just in case they are in pain.
 Also, ensure your cat has a clean litter tray available at all times whether you want it or not.
 Also, neutering could prevent your cats from straying and going missing.

-Unfortunately we can no longer accept animals from members of the public in the main due to lack of funds and space (we do not have an animal centre) and our priority are animals that come in from the inspectors, the cruelty cases and abandonments, therefore please try all the following rescues and if not succesful we can add you to our waiting list
+Unfortunately, we can no longer accept animals from members of the public in the main due to lack of funds and space (we do not have an animal centre) and our priority are animals that come in from the inspectors, the cruelty cases and abandonments, therefore please try all the following rescues and if not successful we can add you to our waiting list

 WINDYWAYS, Macclesfield 01625 422246